nullmastermind/gpt-commander/README.md

 ## Important Note

-Ensure that both `gpt-commander.exe` and `hook-gpt-commander.exe` are in the same directory before running `hook-gpt-commander.exe`.
+Make sure that both `gpt-commander.exe` and `hook-gpt-commander.exe` are in the same directory before running `hook-gpt-commander.exe`.
+Also, ensure that the `OPENAI_API_KEY` variable exists on your system.

 Feel free to reach out if you encounter any issues during the download or setup process.